viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 The test code above runs the code under test without the inconvenience of a non-desirable action, the `report_who_have_salary_raised()` function.
 It is replaced by a do-nothing callable, a **dummy object**, provided by `mock.Mock()`.

----

-TODO:

-- (x) explain what we will do.
-- (x) show the code under test.
-- (x) tell what we will test.
-- (x) describe the steps we must follow to achieve the desired test.
-- (x) explain the strategy to mock in this scenario.
-- (x) explain how to implement the strategy with a real test case.
-- (x) make an overview as the last paragraph.

----

 ## I Would Like to Test the Function _X_'s Behaviour When _Y_ Returns a Specific Value ##